TheSwanFactory/hclang/doc/HLIR/HCDL.md

-# HCDL: A Hardware-Centric Design Language for Dialect Implementation
+# HCDL - A Homoiconic Co-Development Language for MLIR Dialects

+## OBSOLETE: See RELIGN.md for the latest version.

-Expanding on **HLIR** (or **TableGen**) into a **Hardware-Centric Design Language (HCDL)** is an incredibly powerful idea.
-By leveraging the **homoiconicity** of HLIR and MLIR, HCDL could act as both a high-level specification tool for dialects and a low-level hardware description language (HDL) for fully defining the architecture implementing those dialects.
+Expanding on **[HLIR](https://ihack.us/2024/11/29/tsm-10-1-hlir-homoiconic-high-level-intermediate-representation/)** (or **[TableGen](https://ihack.us/2024/11/30/tsm-10-2-hlir-nextgen-a-tablegen-replacement-for-mlir/)**) into a **Homoiconic Co-Development Language (HCDL)**  for hardware and software is an incredibly powerful idea.
+By leveraging the **homoiconicity** of HLIR and [MLIR](https://mlir.llvm.org), HCDL could act as both a high-level specification tool for dialects and a low-level hardware description language (HDL) for fully defining the architecture implementing those dialects.
 This would unify **software-level IR design** with **hardware architecture specification**, enabling a truly end-to-end system.

 ## 1. What Is HCDL?

-HCDL (**Hardware-Centric Design Language**) is envisioned as:
+HCDL (**Homoiconic Co-Development Language**) is envisioned as:

 - A language to **specify dialects and their hardware implementations**.
 - A **hardware/software co-design tool**, bridging software semantics and hardware architectures.